 See “How to Make a CTP Claim” for more information about the Nominal Defendant Scheme.

-If the accident occured in South Australian but the at-fault vehicle is registered in another state, then you are unable to make a claim against the SA CTP Scheme.
+If the accident occurred in South Australian but the at-fault vehicle is registered in another state, then you are unable to make a claim against the SA CTP Scheme.
 In these cases, contact the relevant CTP authority in the state where the at-fault vehicle is registered to find out what you need to know.
 The interstate insurer is required to follow the South Australian CTP Scheme laws.

 If you have a CTP claim arising from an accident that occurred on or after 1 July 2016 and would like information about its progress, please phone the CTP Insurer that is managing your claim.
 Find out how to identify which insurer is managing your claim) .